Attaching measures

 Connection-based attachment

-1. 1Click on the connection line between a cause and the risk (prevention) or between the risk and an effect (mitigation).
+1. 1Locate the connection line between a cause and the risk (prevention) or between the risk and an effect (mitigation).

-3. 3Fill in the measure details: title, owner, due date, status, and effectiveness rating.
+3. 3Fill in the measure details in the modal: title, owner, due date, status, and expected effectiveness.

-4. 4The measure appears as a barrier on that connection line in the diagram.
+4. 4Save to attach the measure.
+It appears as a barrier on that connection line in the diagram.

 Measure properties